Tetsuya Naito: Foreign excursion (2009–2010)

 After the storyline with Black Warrior ended, No Limit began working with the team of El Texano Jr. and El Terrible in a feud that led to a Lucha de Apuesta hair vs. hair match between the two teams that was the main event of CMLL's Sin Salida show on December 4, 2009.
 After being successful throughout the summer and fall No Limit finally lost to Texano Jr. and Terrible at Sin Salida and were both shaved completely bald after the match per Lucha Libre traditions.

-While Yujiro has not returned to CMLL since their return to NJPW on January 4, 2010 Naito returned in January and has stated that he would like to work in Mexico between NJPW tours.
-Naito teamed up with Okumura and is expected to team up with Taichi, a NJPW rookie who will be travelling to Mexico to gain experience.
+While Takahashi decided not to return to CMLL, Naito stated that he would like to work in Mexico between NJPW tours.
+Naito teamed up with Okumura and was expected to team up with Taichi, a NJPW rookie who would travel to Mexico to gain experience.